maurelian/eth-registrar-ens/README.md

 -   Create `submitBid()` method to combine `shaBid()` and `newBid()`
 -   Create `openAuction()` which would automatically run `startAuctions()` with 9 random dummy bids alongside the one you actually wanted.
 -   Possibly connect `submitBid()` to `openAuction()`, and run if the auction is not already open before submitting.
 -   Create a deed object constructor.
 The deed object contains all properties of a Deed contract, as well as the unhashed name (if known).
+- Anticipate and return errors for any inputs that would cause the contract to throw.

 <!-- To update this documentation, run `$ documentation readme -f md -s "Overview"` from the root directory. -->